 Consider your own mini manufacturing plant that does not require any license to set up.
-Of course you have seen many home based manufacturing industries that don’t require a license.
+Of course, you have seen many home-based manufacturing industries that don’t require a license.
 You won’t need a license to buy and use a juicer.
-If you want to go for commercial usage of 3D printer, we got news that few manufacturing units applied for license for bulk sales.
+If you want to go for commercial usage of a 3D printer, we got the news that a few manufacturing units applied for a license for bulk sales.
 However, that is the case for commercial production and for the output of the printer.
 You don’t need a license to own a 3D printer and to print things for personal usage.

 What Is A 3D Printer

 3D printing is the process of converting your digital designs into solid three-dimensional objects.
 This idea might seem novel to some but it was actually developed in the late nineteenth century and has been widely used for prototyping in several industries.
 Although what has changed is that this technology has finally opened up to the consumer market and is no longer restricted to manufacturing industries.